Oats/Oat Straw

 The first oat factory for bread making was created in England in 1899.
 Oats are considered a mainstay in the Scottish diet.
 Some consider oats to be indigenous to the British Isles.
 The phrase, “sowing your oats” comes from oats used for horses to energize them and encourage them to be sexually active.
 They have sometimes been used by women in baths to soften hard water.

 Oats are a whole-grain, gluten-free food.
 Oat groats are the most intact and whole form of oats and take the longest to cook.
-Most people prefer the faster cooking rolled, crushed, or steel-cut oats for this reason.
-Steel-cut oats are considered to have the highest protein, iron and fiber content.
+Most people prefer faster cooking rolled, crushed, or steel-cut oats for this reason.
+Steel-cut oats have the highest protein, iron, and fiber content.
 Instant (or quick) oats are the most highly processed variety.
 They cook the fastest but can be the mushiest.
 Oats are often included in breads, muffins, cookies, and other baked goods.
 Oats are also used to brew beer in England.
 Oat straw is green oat grass.
 It is culled from the tops of oats in the milky stage before mature oats form a head.

 Avenalin